-Therefore, Daqo New Energy has an ROCE of 4.5%.
+So, Daqo New Energy has an ROCE of 6.3%.

 Is Daqo New Energy's ROCE Good?

 One way to assess ROCE is to compare similar companies.
-We can see Daqo New Energy's ROCE is meaningfully below the Semiconductor industry average of 10%.
-This performance is not ideal, as it suggests the company may not be deploying its capital as effectively as some competitors.
-Putting aside Daqo New Energy's performance relative to its industry, its ROCE in absolute terms is poor - considering the risk of owning stocks compared to government bonds.
-It is likely that there are more attractive prospects out there.
+We can see Daqo New Energy's ROCE is meaningfully below the Semiconductor industry average of 8.4%.
+This could be seen as a negative, as it suggests some competitors may be employing their capital more efficiently.
+Separate from how Daqo New Energy stacks up against its industry, its ROCE in absolute terms is mediocre; relative to the returns on government bonds.
+It is possible that there are more rewarding investments out there.

-We can see that, Daqo New Energy currently has an ROCE of 4.5%, less than the 15% it reported 3 years ago.
-Therefore we wonder if the company is facing new headwinds.
+Daqo New Energy's current ROCE of 6.3% is lower than 3 years ago, when the company reported a 16% ROCE.
+This makes us wonder if the business is facing new challenges.
 You can click on the image below to see (in greater detail) how Daqo New Energy's past growth compares to other companies.

-When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
-ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
-ROCE is, after all, simply a snap shot of a single year.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+ROCE is only a point-in-time measure.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for Daqo New Energy.

-How Daqo New Energy's Current Liabilities Impact Its ROCE
+Do Daqo New Energy's Current Liabilities Skew Its ROCE?

-Daqo New Energy has total assets of US$979m and current liabilities of US$246m.
-As a result, its current liabilities are equal to approximately 25% of its total assets.
-This is not a high level of current liabilities, which would not boost the ROCE by much.
+Daqo New Energy has current liabilities of US$445m and total assets of US$1.2b.
+Therefore its current liabilities are equivalent to approximately 37% of its total assets.
+Daqo New Energy's middling level of current liabilities have the effect of boosting its ROCE a bit.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).